 Includes capital purchases for the replacement of major equipment, furnishings and technology needs.
-This was orginally established to provide for the repair or replacement of items in lieu of flood insurance should the contingency fund be inadequate.
+This was originally established to provide for the repair or replacement of items in lieu of flood insurance should the contingency fund be inadequate.
 Funds remaining at the end of the fiscal year were then transferred into the Capital Reserve Fund for future needs.

-Since 2008/09, any excess funds have absorbed into Fund balance.
+Between 2008/09 and 2017/18 fiscal years any excess funds were absorbed into Fund balance.